Ticks: prevention is the key

+Ticks like humidity as well as places where the vegetation is thick.
+They often hide in tall grasses and bushes.
+So you need to make sure to maintain your yard to avoid giving them the environment they’re after.
 Set up play sets and playgrounds away from trees, in a sunny spot, and spread wood chips on the ground.
-Store fire wood carefully in a dry and sheltered spot.
+Store fire wood carefully in a dry, sheltered place.
 Treat your entire yard with a liquid insecticide.
 Also, using an insect growth regulator will help minimize breeding and reduce the risk of an infestation.

 2. Stay on the paths when taking a walk

-Choose light-colored clothes, as they make it easier to spot a tick.
+Choose light-coloured clothes, as they make it easier to spot a tick.
 Tuck your sweater in your pants, and your pants in your socks or boots.
 Wear long sleeves and closed shoes.

 4. Use a mosquito repellent